And just like that, Autumn has arrived!

 Embrace Autumnal Colours

 When we think of Autumn, we think about sunsets, falling leaves, changing colours of the landscape replicating warm earthy tones.
 These colours can easily be infused into your interior design projects.
-House of Lexden, suggest you think about paint colours like deep reds, burnt oranges, rich browns and muted yellows - and why not add a pop of muted pink to create interest.
+House of Lexden, suggest you think about paint colours like taupes, blush pink, rich browns - and why not add a pop of muted peach to create interest.
 You can embrace these colours by adding various textiles such as cushions, throws and rugs.
 You could even consider painting a room or a feature wall.

 Style your room with cosy textures